microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 ## Step 6.1: Leases Ending in 90 Days Source 1
 1. Navigate to the Measure tab, click "+ New" and select "Build your own"
 2. Select "Dimensions", click the trash can icon to remove the dimension and click "Apply"
+> * **Note**: removing the dimension enables you to create the measure as a Customer Measure vs a Customer Attribute

 ![Measures Leases Dimensions](./ci_img/MeasureRemoveDimensions.png)